Hussein-Sharifi/ETL/README.md

 ## License & Data Usage

+- This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

-This project uses data provided by the Financial Modeling Prep (FMP) public API.
+- This project uses data provided by the Financial Modeling Prep (FMP) public API.
 All data is used strictly for educational purposes and is not redistributed.
 Source code, models, and visualizations are shared under fair use for learning and demonstration only.